 Frequently asked questions about the health and social services reform

 This site provides answers to frequently asked questions.
-The questions have been divided into two parts:

 What are public health and social services?

 Health and social services are services the state finances through tax revenue.
 They include, among others,

 - maternity and child health clinics